School of Art, Design and Architecture

 Location Plymouth

-Train to be an accomplished Musical Theatre performer by working with experts from the University and Theatre Royal Plymouth, one of the UK’s largest regional theatres.
+Train to be an accomplished Musical Theatre performer by working with experts from the University and professional Musical Theatre practitioners.
 Dissect original productions like NHS The Musical, network with local practitioners and get on stage at Plymouth Fringe.
 Learn through hands-on workshops with expert performers.
 Develop your acting through song in our award-winning theatre and build your dance technique in our sprung-floor studios.

 Musical Theatre